grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 [//]: # (### They make the run for the tablemount )

-Captain Percy gave Bastian and Gregory a new heading, and Bastian brought the sub limping around to it by gingerly applying some rudder.
+Percy gave Bastian and Gregory a new heading, and Bastian brought the sub limping around to it by gingerly applying some rudder.

 "You guys have to do everything you can to keep us up," she told the two men at the controls.
 "Like gliding an airplane with a stalled engine.
 And I want to creep out of here.
 If we go too fast those fuckers above will hear us and know we are still moving.
 If we are slow and silent, they might just assume we disappeared down into the hole.
 Give us three knots forward speed Bastian."